What To Do If Your Child is Allergic to Medicine?

 Dr Shabrina Saidin

 Director of Klinik Casabrina Senawang, a top-rated healthcare clinic in Senawang.
-With years of experience in the medical field, Dr. Shabrina specializing in obstetrics and gynecology.
+With years of experience in the medical field, Dr. Shabrina helps patients in obstetrics and gynecology.

 Learn common medication allergies like penicillin or paracetamol allergy, & what to do if your child has a reaction.